Wondering what the best seats on a coach are if you are planning on taking a coach holiday?

 If seating is important to you then it’s probably best to check with your coach holiday company before you book.

-So What Are the Best Seats on a Coach?
+What Are the Best Coach Seats?

 The answer really depends on you and your requirements.